This post about gluten-free coffee and coffee alternatives contains affiliate links.

 I’m going to give Macaccino another try – with the goal of eventually giving up the coffee.
 It may take time to wean myself off my morning cup of Joe, but Macaccino will help ease the transition.

-If you’re in the market for a coffee alternative, look for packages labeled “gluten-free.”
+If you’re in the market for a gluten-free coffee alternative, look for packages labeled “gluten-free.”
 Many coffee substitutes are made with barley (like Pero and Cafix brands), which is not gluten-free.
-Other brands that have gluten-free alternatives include:

 Dandy Blend: Dandy Blend* is made of the water-soluble extracts of five ingredients; three roots and two grains (barley and rye), not from the ingredients themselves.
 I wondered how in the world this product could market itself as “gluten-free” when it contained barley and rye, which are not gluten-free.
 On the Dandy Blend website, the company offers this explanation that I personally feel comfortable with – although I can’t say that I’d be willing to drink it: